HazelnutParadise/insyra/Docs/gplot.md

 - `Title`: The title of the chart.
 - `XAxis`: Data for the X-axis (categories).
-- `SeriesData`: The data for the series.
+- `Data`: The data for the series.
 Supported types:
   - `[]float64`
   - `*insyra.DataList`
 - `XAxisName`: Optional: Name for the X-axis.